GrapeBaBa/hildr/README.md

 # Hildr

 Hildr is an OP Stack rollup client written in the Latest Java.
+This repository is archived, we use a new [repository](https://github.com/optimism-java/hildr).

 Follow the [spec](https://github.com/ethereum-optimism/optimism/blob/develop/specs/rollup-node.md)